 Overlooking a magnificent lagoon, a stop at the world famous watering-hole Bloody Mary's is a must for all visitors to the island.
 Search the board posted in front for names of famous patrons such as James Michener who is said to have based his novel, "Tales of the South Pacific," on Bora Bora.
 You will also see the signature of musician Rod Stewart and actor Marlon Brando, who fell in love with Tahiti during the filming of his movie "Mutiny on the Bounty."
 When you step inside be ready for a surprise?the floor is entirely covered in sand!

 Your tour makes a complete circle and you return to the "Le Truck" station and then on to the ship.

-Bloody Mary's is closed Sundays and during the month of December - a short photo stop will still be made.
+Bloody Mary's is closed during the month of December - during this month a short photo stop will still be made.